-How do I know which type of walls my property has?
+What type of walls does my property have?

-Can I get financial help for paying for solid wall insulation?
+Can I get financial help for solid wall insulation?

 There is little financial help available for solid wall insulation.
 Contact your council's energy-efficiency officer to find out if something might be available in your area.
-Certain householders might qualify for the Energy Company Obligation.
+Certain households might qualify for the .

-Do I need planning permission for wall insulation?
+Do I need planning permission for solid wall insulation?